List of content you will read in this article:

 Here are some of the advantages and disadvantages of CLI that you should consider:

-- Lets you control your OS and applications thoroughly
+- It lets you control your OS and applications thoroughly

 - Manages a large number of operating systems faster than GUI